FriendlyNeighborhoodNematode/uc_stats.pl/README.md

-uc_stats.pl
+uclustory
 ===========

-A perl script for parsing and rearranging UCLUST output
+Some (hopefully) useful scripts for parsing and rearranging UCLUST output